serenadavis/advocateonline/README.md

 python manage.py migrate
 ```
 In general, whenever you pull code, you should probably run ```python manage.py migrate``` in case someone has committed new database migrations to the repository.

+You should also periodically run ```pip install -r requirements.txt``` in case someone has installed new packages.